coder9988/SafeHood/README.md

 - Database name is `neighborhood_safety`
 - `DB_USERNAME` and `DB_PASSWORD` are correct
 - Migrations were run with `php artisan migrate --seed`

-### PHP shows MongoDB warning

-If PHP shows a warning about `mongodb`, this project still works because it does not use MongoDB.
-The warning comes from the local PHP configuration, not from this project.